Dunite

 Dunite was named by the Austrian geologist Ferdinand von Hochstetter in 1859, after Dun Mountain near Nelson, New Zealand.
 Dun Mountain was given its name because of the dun colour of the underlying ultramafic rocks.
 This color results from surface weathering that oxidizes the iron in olivine in temperate climates (weathering in tropical climates creates a deep red soil).
-The dunite from Dun Mountain is part of the ultramfic section of the Dun Mountain Ophiolite Belt.
+The dunite from Dun Mountain is part of the ultramafic section of the Dun Mountain Ophiolite Belt.

 A massive exposure of dunite in the United States can be found as Twin Sisters Mountain, near Mount Baker in the northern Cascade Range of Washington.
-In Europe it occurs in the Troodos mountains of Cyprus.
+In Europe it occurs in the Troodos Mountains of Cyprus.
 In southern British Columbia, Canada dunite rocks form the core of an ultramafic rock complex located near the small community of Tulameen.
 The rocks are locally enriched in platinum group metals, chromite and magnetite.

 Carbon sequestration potential

 Dunite could be used to sequester CO2 and help mitigate global climate change via accelerated chemical rock weathering.
 This would involve the mining of dunite rocks in quarries followed by crushing and grinding to create fine ground rock that would react with the atmospheric carbon dioxide.
 The resulting products are magnesite and silica which could be commercialized.